-Next showing : 28th Sep
+Next showing : 30th May

-In 1896, Regent Street Cinema became the very first place in Britain to show moving pictures when the Lumière brothers’ Cinématographe was presented to a paying audience, making it a landmark venue for the British film industry.Find out more
+In 1896, Regent Street Cinema became the very first place in Britain to show moving pictures when the Lumière brothers’ Cinématographe was presented to a paying audience, making it a landmark venue for the British film industry.
+Ever since, we have been the London movie theatre most dedicated to showing the very best in independent and studio films.Find out more